New Zealand Cyber Security Blog

 Log4j Critical Vulnerability (CVE-2021-44228): Planning for the holidays

 The Log4j/Log4Shell incident is continuing to evolve.
-We have seen both blue teams and red
+We have seen both blue teams and red teams changing and improving their techniques to adapt.

 Log4j Critical Vulnerability (CVE-2021-44228): Practical Tips to Protect Your Organisations